 Then, more than 20 years later, I became the caretaker of that waka — and we relaunched it after it had been sitting in its house for 33 years.
 That was late in 1973 when they took it out and started training and preparing for the Queen’s visit on Waitangi Day, 1974.
 Boy oh boy!
 That was one of the big thrills of my life when we actually put that waka back in the water.

-But hang on.
-How did you get from a baker’s boy to taking charge of that waka?
+But, hang on.
+How did you get from being a baker’s boy to taking charge of that waka?

 Well, some of my schoolmates had gone down from Kaitaia to work at the Portland Cement Works near Whangarei.
 And, because I was feeling lonely, I went down there to join them.
 But I’d been working there for only about three months when I got sick.
 Because of the dust, I think.
 It was killing me.

 So I came back to Kaitaia.
 Did a bit of drain cleaning and gum digging.
 Then our bridge next to the courthouse in Kaitaia had to be rebuilt.
 A new bridge.
 Myself and my two brothers, we all started as labourers — and that’s when I really fell in love with that kind of work.